esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

   hv2 = hypervolume([pop[i].cur_f for i in pop.compute_pareto_fronts()[0]])
   print hv2.compute(r=ref_point)

-**Note**: Be cautious about employing such optimizations when computing the exclusive hypervolume!
+**Note**: Be cautious about employing this trick when computing any hypervolume contribution!
-In most cases, second front is relevant to the exclusive contributions of the points from the first front.
+In most cases, the dominated points are relevant to the exclusive contributions of the points from the first front.
 Also, the indexing of the points will not reflect the indices of the individuals anymore (unless you store them first).